Energizing our community by providing its key essential element – water.

 Meetings - Current Agenda

-The Board of Directors of the Athens Municipal Water Authority will meet in special session, Friday, March 13, 2020, at 8:00 A.M., at the Athens Municipal Water Authority Headquarters (5302 FM 2495).
-The agenda can be found here.
+The Board of Directors of the Athens Municipal Water Authority will meet in regular session on Friday, May 14, 2021, at 8:00 A.M. at Authority headquarters, 5302 FM 2495, the agenda can be viewed here.

 Meetings - Archive of Minutes

 To view the minutes of previous meetings held, please access our Archive of Minutes.
 PLEASE NOTE: Because of its size, only the minutes from 2011 to present will be available online.
 To view minutes from years prior to that, please contact the AMWA offices.